 - Once you've got a job you'll likely to be able to use these smart clothes again and again, so see them as an investment!

-Remember!
-If you are registered with Jobcentre Plus they may be able to help you with the cost of buying a suit, ask your Work Coach for more information.
+If you are registered with Job Centre Plus they may be able to help you with the cost of buying a suit, ask your Work Coach for more information.

 You might want to bring along a couple of copies of your CV and your application to your interview, so you can hand it to the employer if they need it.

-It’ll also be good to take along your CV so you can double check it whilst your waiting to go in and can refer to it.
+It’ll also be good to take along your CV so you can double check you know exactly what it says whilst you're waiting to go in.

 Make sure to budget in print costs, especially if you have to print at the local library - check Reading Libraries' print charges on their FAQs (don't worry, it shouldn't cost more then maximum 50p a sheet!)